JetBrains/kotlin-web-site/docs/tutorials/javascript/getting-started-idea/getting-started-with-intellij-idea.md

 Kotlin provides a series of compiler options that are accessible in IntelliJ IDEA also.
 In addition to the one we've just seen for generating source maps, we also have the ability to set

-* **Generate source maps**.
-Generates source maps for debugging via IntelliJ IDEA, Chrome or other JavaScript debuggers.
 * **Output file prefix**.
 We can prefix the output the compiler generates with additional JavaScript.
 In order to do so, we indicate the name of the file that contains the JavaScript we want in this box.
 * **Output file postfix**.
-Same as above, but in this case it will append it to the output.
+Same as above, but in this case the compiler will append the contents of the selected file to the output.
 * **Copy runtime library files**.
 Indicates in what subfolder we want the `kotlin.js` library to be output to.
 By default it is `lib` which is why in the HTML we are referencing this path.
 * **Module Kind**.
 Indicates what module standard to follow.
-This is covered in the [Working with Modules](../working-with-modules/working-with-modules.html) tutorial in more depth
+This is covered in the [Working with Modules](../working-with-modules/working-with-modules.html) tutorial in more depth.

 ## Summary